Normal space: Definitions

 A T6 space, or perfectly T4 space, is a perfectly normal Hausdorff space.

 Note that the terms "normal space" and "T4" and derived concepts occasionally have a different meaning.
-(Nonetheless, "T5" always means the same as "completely T4", whatever that may be.)
+(Nonetheless, "T5" always means the same as "completely T4", whatever the meaning of T4 may be.)
 The definitions given here are the ones usually used today.
 For more on this issue, see History of the separation axioms.

 Terms like "normal regular space" and "normal Hausdorff space" also turn up in the literature—they simply mean that the space both is normal and satisfies the other condition mentioned.
 In particular, a normal Hausdorff space is the same thing as a T4 space.
 Given the historical confusion of the meaning of the terms, verbal descriptions when applicable are helpful, that is, "normal Hausdorff" instead of "T4", or "completely normal Hausdorff" instead of "T5".

 Fully normal spaces and fully T4 spaces are discussed elsewhere; they are related to paracompactness.

 A locally normal space is a topological space where every point has an open neighbourhood that is normal.
 Every normal space is locally normal, but the converse is not true.
 A classical example of a completely regular locally normal space that is not normal is the Nemytskii plane.